 - The electric investor-owned utilities must, in addition to developing their own list of critical facilities and critical infrastructure based on the adopted definition, work in coordination with first/emergency responders and local governments to identify critical facilities within the electric investor-owned utilities' service territories.
 The electric investor-owned utilities must identify 24-hour points of contact and, at a minimum, secondary points of contact.
-The electric investor-owned utilities must work together with operators of critical facilities and critical infrastructure to identify preferred points of contact (the billing contact may not be the appropriate de-energization contact) and preferred methods of communication. - To ensure accuracy of contacts, the electric investor-owned utilities are required to update critical facility and critical infrastructure lists annually at least two months in advance of the start of wildfire season.
-The electric investor-owned utilities should work with points of contact to encourage proactive updating of information throughout the year in the event of a change, beyond the annual update required of the utilities.
-The electric investor-owned utilities should prioritize identification of appropriate contacts for critical facilities and infrastructure located within Tier 3 and 2 high fire threat districts, followed by adjacent jurisdictions that may be impacted in the event of de-energization.

-The electric investor-owned utilities, pursuant to • Resolution ESRB-8 and in advance of the wildfire season, must proactively partner with critical facility and critical infrastructure representatives to assess the ability of each critical facility to maintain operations during de-energization events of varying lengths.
-The electric investor-owned utilities must help critical facility and critical infrastructure representatives assess the need for backup generation and determine whether additional equipment is needed, including providing generators to facilities or infrastructure that are not well prepared for a power shut off.
-Advance education of representatives and preparation of critical facilities and infrastructure is imperative to ensure that public safety is preserved during a de-energization event.
+The electric investor-owned utilities must work together with critical facilities and critical infrastructure to identify preferred points of contact (the billing contact may not be the appropriate de-energization contact) and preferred methods of communication. - To ensure accuracy of contacts, the electric investor-owned utilities are required to update critical facility and critical infrastructure lists annually.
+The electric investor-owned utilities should work with points of contact to encourage proactive updating of information in the event of a change, beyond the annual update required of the utilities.
+The electric investor-owned utilities should prioritize identification of appropriate contacts within Tier 3 and 2 high fire threat districts, followed by adjacent jurisdictions that may be impacted in the event of de-energization. - The electric investor-owned utilities must, pursuant to Resolution ESRB-8, and in advance of the wildfire season, partner with critical facilities and critical infrastructure to assess the ability of each critical facility to maintain operations during de-energization events of varying lengths.
+The electric investor-owned utilities must help critical facilities and critical infrastructure assess the need for backup generation and determine whether additional equipment is needed, including providing generators to facilities or infrastructure that are not well prepared for a power shut off.
+Advance education and preparation of critical facilities is imperative to ensure that public safety is preserved during a de-energization event.